-The risk factors included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2020 have not materially changed except as set forth below.
+The risk factors included in our Annual Report on Form 10-K for the fiscal year ended January 31, 2020 and our Quarterly Report on Form 10-Q for the three months ended July 31, 2020 have not materially changed except as set forth below.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition or future results.